eHealthAfrica/aether/gather2-couchdb-sync/README.md

 If this is the effect you want, you'll need to delete all the `-synced` documents.
 You probably wanna write a CouchDB view for this, and then script deleting all the documents.

 #### Run the import task manually
-The import task can be run manually in development with: `docker-compose run couchdb-sync manage rqenqueue "gather2.sync.tasks.import_synced_devices_task"`
+The import task can be run manually in development with: `docker-compose run couchdb-sync manage rqenqueue "aether.sync.tasks.import_synced_devices_task"`

 Testing sync locally
 ----

 1. Run this repository with `docker-compose up`.
-You'll need to define the following env vars for sync (see docker-compose.yml): `GOOGLE_CLIENT_ID` and `GATHER_CORE_TOKEN`.
-The Gather Core token is created inside the Admin interface of your local gather core instance.
+You'll need to define the following env vars for sync (see docker-compose.yml): `GOOGLE_CLIENT_ID` and `AETHER_CORE_TOKEN`.
+The Aether Core token is created inside the Admin interface of your local aether core instance.
 The Google Client Id can be found in Lastpass or created in [https://console.developers.google.com/apis/credentials?project=hat-microsurveys&organizationId=883350201643](Google API Dev Console).
 If you create one, you need a Web Application Client for the Google+ Api.

 2. Inside the local admin, set up a MobileUser for the email-address you're gonna use.

 3. Run/build HAT-Microsurveys.
-If running in the browser, you'll need to setup `GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET and HAT_GATHER_SERVER_URL`.
+If running in the browser, you'll need to setup `GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET and HAT_AETHER_SERVER_URL`.
 The URL should be pointing to *the nginx instance in docker-compose (port 8667), not couchdb-sync*.
-If running on mobile, you need `GOOGLE_CLIENT_ID, and HAT_GATHER_SERVER_URL`.
+If running on mobile, you need `GOOGLE_CLIENT_ID, and HAT_AETHER_SERVER_URL`.
 Use the same key as in 1, it should be a Web Application key, **not** a Mobile Application key.

 Running tests
 -----

-To test Gather import, you need to generate a Gather API key in the gather core interface and set the `GATHER_CORE_TOKEN` and `GATHER_CORE_URL` environment variables.
+To test Aether import, you need to generate a Aether API key in the aether core interface and set the `AETHER_CORE_TOKEN` and `AETHER_CORE_URL` environment variables.

 Run all tests with: